The role of multiple images and model priors in measuring $H_0$ from supernova Refsdal in galaxy cluster MACS J1149.5+2223: Image plane predictions

 \section{Image plane predictions}

 The left and right panels of Figure~\ref{allims} show the distribution of all \grale~predicted images of Refsdal for the \bfit~and \hres~reconstructions, respectively.
-(Images corresponding to SY are outside the box shown, and are not considered in this paper.)
+(Images corresponding to SY are outside the box shown, and are not considered in this paper, because they were not observed.)
 These images were obtained as follows.
 For each of the \grale~reconstructions, each of the four observed S1-S4 images was traced back to the source plane, and used as a source to generate lens plane images.
 Note that not all of these sources produced 4 images of the S1-S4 quad, but all produced at least one image very close to observed SX.

 As expected, most of the images are associated with the S1-S4 quad, and the location of SX.
 The images of the S1-S4 quad are not reproduced very well, most likely because \grale~does not have enough spatial resolution, even in \hres~maps.
 The total number of images in each of the two panels is over one thousand.
 (In principle, each of the backprojected images of the quad should generate 5 images, and the SX image, for a total of 1800 images.)
 There are also a handful of images far from S1-S4 and SX; these are most likely spurious, i.e. have no observed counterpart.
-Also as expected, \hres~has more spurious images than \bfit.
+Also as expected, \hres~has more spurious images than \bfit, because the former maps are allowed to have more small scale density fluctuations.

 The right panel of Figure~\ref{allims} has a few predicted images in the upper right, scattered widely around $(-8,3)$.
 These could be the fourth image of the cluster-wide Refsdal quad, with the fifth image hidden in the BCG.
-However, only a small fraction of our reconstructions have these images, and none of these remain in Figure~\ref{selectedims}.
-We conclude that it is most likely that the SY, S1-S4, and SX comprise a naked cusp, triple-image system split by the cluster.
+However, only a small fraction of our reconstructions have these images.
+We conclude that it is most likely that SY, S1-S4, and SX comprise a naked cusp, triple-image system split by the cluster.
 There are no additional images of Refsdal due to the cluster-wide potential.